criteo/AFK/README.md

 This repository aims to help to document and navigate our stack, as it consists of different repositories.
 It will include our documentation, our FAQ, and potentially other things.

-At the moment, not everything is opensource as we are releasing it progressively (some cleaning is needed on our side).

 ## Repositories

 | Repository | Description | Latest commit |